cloudfoundry-incubator/quarks-operator/docs/rendering_templates.md

     > **Note:**
     >
-    > The BPM information is stored under the `bosh_containerization` property, for each BOSH Job.
+    > The BPM information is stored under the `quarks` property, for each BOSH Job.
     >
     > **Important:**
     >